sandydunlop/website/docs/markista/javadoc/markista/markdown/ModuleWriter.md

 <span style="font-family: monospace; font-size: 80%;">private [Writer](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/io/Writer.html) __writer__</span>

-The Writer used to output the generated markdown content for the current document.
-It handles writing text to the appropriate output file or stream.
+The Writer used to output the generated markdown content for the current document.It handles writing text to the appropriate output file or stream.

 ---